 But what is the impact on salespeople having to operate this way?
 Only 23% claimed to have struggled with productivity, with 55% suggesting productivity was improved.
-Could this be one of the ingredients to working more efficiently?
+Could this be one of the ingredients to work more efficiently?
 Gone are the days a simple one-hour meeting takes up half a day of your time.
 48% of our respondents claimed that prospects and clients were more open to them.
 Could this be a result of the new ways we communicate from our homes or just an ‘all in it together consensus’?

 In the ALF TALKS webinar, we discussed sales and marketing teams in work from home setting, and we indeed agreed the best solution was a mix of both remote and office working.
 There are certainly challenges being away from colleagues that we must face.
 There are multiple headlines regarding this work from home or in the office narrative.
 Still, ultimately 77% of our ALF user respondents said they missed the office and being with their colleagues despite also claiming WFH had to be an aspect in future life.

 It makes sense that the best of both worlds is wanted.
 Despite saving on that commute time and cost what happens to training, coaching, motivation and reassurance that is gained from being together as a group.
 68% of our respondents stressed that were concerned around job security and career progression created by the pandemic.
 This is not a shock considering furlough numbers, redundancies, and sales performance over the period, but it is so essential for organisations to reassure their teams when they can.
 Training plans, development sessions and team social aspects must not be forgotten- just reconfigured to fit our new ways of working.
 This should not just be for existing teams but virtual onboardings as well, which need to be carried out in upcoming months.
 We should not forget the important socialisation and learning that goes into making people great!